J-SOX vs MAS TRM

 What It Is

-MAS Technology Risk Management (TRM) Guidelines (revised January 2021) are supervisory guidelines from Singapore's Monetary Authority for financial institutions (FIs).
+MAS Technology Risk Management (TRM) Guidelines (current as of 2026) are supervisory guidelines from Singapore's Monetary Authority for financial institutions (FIs).
 They outline a principles-based, risk-proportional framework for governing technology and cyber risks, focusing on confidentiality, integrity, and availability (CIA).

 Key Components